-Founded in 1895 Greystones GC is one of Ireland’s most prestigious private member golf clubs.
-The golf course, influence by the great Harry Colt (Muirfield, Sunningdale, Pine Valley), is situated in one of Ireland’s most scenic locations, surrounded by the fabled Wicklow Mountains, with panoramic views of picturesque Dublin Bay.
+Founded in 1895, Greystones Golf Club is one of Ireland’s most prestigious private members clubs.
+The golf course, inspired by the great Harry Colt of Muirfield, Sunningdale, Pine Valley and Royal Portrush fame, is situated in one of Ireland’s most scenic locations: at the heart of the stunning Burnaby Estate and surrounded by the fabled Wicklow Mountains and with panoramic views of picturesque Dublin Bay.

-Like so many other clubs of the time, there was a strong ascendancy influence.
+Founded in the Victorian era, there was a strong ascendancy influence.
 The Right Hon.
-Viscount Powerscourt was the Club’s first President.
-Lord Glenavy once Chairman of the Old Irish Free State Senate was also a President of the club.
-Other famous V.I.P. visitors included Bonar Law, Prime Minister of Great Britain and world renowned writer Samuel Beckett who, according to reports, was quite and accomplished golfer.
+Viscount Powerscourt was the club’s first President.
+Lord Glenavy, once Chairman of the Old Irish Free State Senate, was also President of the club.
+Other famous V.I.P. visitors included Bonar Law, Prime Minister of Great Britain and world renowned writer Samuel Beckett who, according to reports, was quite an accomplished golfer.
+Since then, Greystones Golf Club has continued to host heads of state, international golfers, several well known leaders of industry and many other high profile individuals.